Marv934/Air-Quality-Data-Sonification/README.md

 # Air-Quality-Data-Sonification

-Air Qality Data Sonification is a project to make pollution audible.
+Air Qality Data Sonification is a project to make air pollution audible.

 It makes use of R to scrape Air Pollution Data from [SENSOR.COMMUNITY](https://sensor.community) and SuperCollider to make the data audible.